sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Traffic Events
-Traffic event is a spatiotemporal entity, where such entity is associated with location and time.
+Traffic event is a spatiotemporal entity, where such an entity is associated with location and time.
 Following is the description of available traffic event types:

 * __Accident__: Refers to traffic accident which can involve one or more vehicles.
 * __Broken-Vehicle__: Refers to the situation when there is one (or more) disabled vehicle(s) in a road.